E. R. T. Madjitey: Politics

 The CPP's overthrow on 24 February 1966, led to his release from detention by the National Liberation Council.
 He was appointed Ghana's High Commissioner to Pakistan later that year.
 He left the diplomatic service in 1969 and returned to Ghana and entered politics.

-He was a victorious candidate of Dr. Komla Gbedemah's National Alliance of Liberals for the 1969 elections, making him the Member of Parliament for the Manya Krobo constituency from 1969 until parliament was suspended and political parties banned in 1972 after the army under Colonel Acheampong overthrew the government of Ghana's Second Republic.
-As Dr. Gbedemah had been banned from holding public office by the NLC, the various opposition parties came together as the Justice Party, and Mr. Madjitey became their leader, making him Leader of the Opposition from 1970 to 1972.
+He was a victorious candidate of Dr. Komla Gbedemah's National Alliance of Liberals for the 1969 elections, making him the Member of Parliament for the Lower Manya Krobo constituency from 1969 until parliament was suspended and political parties banned in 1972 after the army under Colonel Acheampong overthrew the government of Ghana's Second Republic.
+As Dr. Gbedemah had been banned from holding public office by the NLC, the various opposition parties came together as the Justice Party, and Mr. ERT Madjitey became their leader, making him Leader of the Opposition from 1970 to 1972.
 He also served on the Council of State between 1970 and 1972.

 In 1977 when Acheampong then a General and Head of State decided to overturn the democratic process with the concept of a Union government dubbed UNIGOV, ERT Madjitey together with William Ofori-Atta, Harry Sawyerr, Victor Owusu, Albert Adu Boahen, General Afrifa, G. K. Agama, Sam Okudjeto, Obed Asamoah and others constituted a small anti-UNIGOV group called the Peoples Movement for Freedom and Justice (PMFJ) to resist this move after a referendum widely believed to have been rigged.
 Madjitey and some members of the PMFJ were arrested and put in preventative detention.
-Acheampong however, became so unpopular by 1978 that he was ousted by his military colleagues on the Supreme Military Council in a palace coup and replaced by General Akuffo (July 1978).
+Acheampong however, became so unpopular that by 1978 he was ousted by his military colleagues on the Supreme Military Council in a palace coup and replaced by General Akuffo (July 1978).
 General Akuffo subsequently decided to return the nation to constitutional rule and therefore set up a Constitutional Drafting Commission and released the political prisoners.

 Between 1977 and 1978, ERT Madjitey served as a member of the Constitutional Drafting Commission which drew up the Constitution for Ghana's Third Republic.
 He was also a member of the 1979 Constituent Assembly consequently set up to defend and ratify the Draft Constitution.
 When the SMC under Gen. Akuffo lifted the ban on political activities.
 Madjitey helped found the Popular Front Party led by Victor Owusu in 1979 which became the main opposition party in the Third Republic.
 He was also a founding member of the New Patriotic Party, which was again the main opposition party in the first two parliaments of the Fourth Republic but won power in December 2000.